-- Manufacturing (B1c/B2) 1 job per 43sq.m - General Warehousing (smaller scale warehousing) (B8) 1 job per 65sq.m16 - Strategic Warehousing (large scale warehousing) (B8) 1 job per 74sq.m - Offices (B1a/b) 1 job per 12.5sq.m - 3.27 These assumptions are based on the latest Homes and Communities Agency (HCA) Employment Densities Guide (2015), which accounts for recent trends in how the use of employment floorspace is morphing17.
+- Manufacturing (B1c/B2) 1 job per 43sq.m - General Warehousing (smaller scale warehousing) (B8) 1 job per 65sq.m16 - Strategic Warehousing (large scale warehousing) (B8) 1 job per 74sq.m - Offices (B1a/b) 1 job per 12.5sq.m

+These assumptions are based on the latest Homes and Communities Agency (HCA) Employment Densities Guide (2015), which accounts for recent trends in how the use of employment floorspace is changing17.
 Increasingly office space is being used more flexibly with higher levels of hot-desking and home working.
-This has led to a movement towards a situation in some offices where there are fewer desks than the number of workers, and less space is required per worker. - 3.28 For all positive floorspace requirements, an allowance of 10% has been added to reflect a normal level of vacancy in the commercial market.
+This has led to a movement towards a situation in some offices where there are fewer desks than the number of workers, and less space is required per worker.

+For all positive floorspace requirements, an allowance of 10% has been added to reflect a normal level of vacancy in the commercial market.
 Where a reduction in jobs is forecast the associated negative floorspace requirement has been reduced by 50%.
-The reduction is made as not all of the floorspace will be lost and as a direct correlation between job and floorspace losses is not certain. - 3.29 Taking these factors into account, Brentwood's net employment requirement for between 2013 and 2033 ranges between 4,440sq.m and 77,510sq.m as set out in Table 3.6.
+This adjustment is made to reflect that there is not necessarily a direct correction between job and floorspace losses (i.e. a firm may use the same amount of space but employ less workers).

+Taking these factors into account, Brentwood's net employment requirement for between 2013 and 2033 ranges between 4,440sq.m and 77,510sq.m as set out in Table 3.6.
-Floorspa ce (sq.m)

-Use Scenario A Scenario B Scenario C Scenario D

-Manufacturing (B1c/B2) 10,590 -5,700 5,160 6,880

-Warehousing (B8) 16,160 -4,940 7,970 7,100

-Offices (B1a/b) 50,770 39,070 25,430 -9,540

-Total 77,510 28,430 38,560 4,440